C-Vane/AI-Boothcamp-Homeworks/Week-03/README.md

 Role: A video-voyal capable of articulating exclusive rhythms, impressive memory clumps, flashes of creativity, and intentional memories, that makes her a formidable octopus who is capable of inspiring and igniting the other machines involved in formulating a new approach for cultural integration.
 ~~~

-> **_OBSERVATION 1:_** A predefined character and custom character was useed to test the model.
-The model remembers the character names correctly when generating the story.
-However, the model does not remember the character names effectively when generating the character summary (Typo in the character names).
+> **_OBSERVATION 1:_** The model remembers the character names correctly when generating the story.
+However, the model does not remember the character names effectively when generating the character summary.

 > **_OBSERVATION 2:_** There were not enough characters to generate a complete story.

 > **_OBSERVATION 3:_** The Character Summary section issued multiple summaries for the same character.

 ## Next Steps